Authors of section

 Infection leading to amputation

-This 40-year old motorcyclist had had acute fixation of an open pilon fracture.
-The picture on the left shows the wound 10 days after ORIF.
-It was smelly and the patient was acutely septic.
+This 40-year-old motorcyclist had had acute fixation of an open pilon fracture.
+The picture on the left shows the wound ten days after open reduction and internal fixation.
+Skin edges were necrotic and the patient was acutely septic.

 infection

 This intraoperative image shows loss of soft tissue and bone.
 Extensive debridement was undertaken to control the infection.
 Systemic antibiotics were administered.
-This patient turned out to have clostridial gas gangrene.
+This patient was found to have clostridial gas gangrene.
 To save his life, the limb was amputated.

 infection